Utkarshjha09/ESP32-Blynk-Notification-System/README.md

 ## 🧑‍💻 Author

-Made by [Your Name] as a basic IoT/Embedded project.
+Made by Utkarsh Jha as a basic IoT/Embedded project.